Cy Twombly: Collections

 In 1989, the Philadelphia Museum of Art opened permanent rooms dedicated to his monumental 10-painting cycle, Fifty Days at Iliam (1978), based on Alexander Pope's translation of The Iliad.

 The Cy Twombly Pavilion of the Menil Collection in Houston, which was designed by Renzo Piano and opened in 1995, houses more than thirty of Twombly's paintings, sculptures, and works on paper, dating from 1953 to 1994.
 The Museum Brandhorst in Munich holds 170 works including the Lepanto series.
 The newly opened Broad Collection in Los Angeles holds 22 works.

 In 1995, The Four Seasons entered the permanent collection of the Museum of Modern Art as a gift from the artist.
 A recent (1998–1999) Twombly work, Three Studies from the Temeraire, a triptych, was purchased by the Art Gallery of New South Wales for A$4.5 million in 2004.
 In 2010, Twombly's permanent site-specific painting, Ceiling was unveiled in the Salle des Bronzes at the Musée du Louvre.
 He was only the third artist to be invited to contribute in such a way (the other two were Georges Braque in the 1950s and François Morellet in 2010).
 In 2011, the Museum of Modern Art, New York, made a large acquisition of nine works worth about $75 million.
 The Bacchus series and five bronze sculptures were given by Twombly's estate to Tate Modern in 2014.

 The Art Institute of Chicago hosted a two-year exhibition, "Cy Twombly: Sculpture Selections, 1948–1995".
 The exhibition featured examples of Twombly's sculptures made between 1948 and 1995, composed primarily of rough elements of wood coated in plaster and white paint.
 The Institute also holds prints, drawings, and paintings by the artist in its permanent collection.

 Recognition

-Twombly was a recipient of numerous awards.
+Twombly was a recipient of a number of awards.
 In 1984 he was awarded the "Internationaler Preis für bildende Kunst des Landes Baden-Württemberg" and in 1987 the "Rubenspreis der Stadt Siegen".
 Most notably, he was awarded the Praemium Imperiale in 1996.

 Twombly was invited to exhibit his work at the Venice Biennale in 1964, in 1989 and in 2001 when he was awarded the Golden Lion at the 49th Venice Biennale.
 In 2010 he was made Chevalier of the Légion d'Honneur by the French government.
 During fall 2010 Tacita Dean produced a film on Twombly, entitled Edwin Parker.

+Legacy

+Twombly influenced artists such as Anselm Kiefer, Francesco Clemente, Julian Schnabel, and Jean-Michel Basquiat.